tanteckfang/tp/docs/DeveloperGuide.md

 #### 4.5.1 Implementation
 The sort feature sorts the students in the `UniquePersonList` object in `AddressBook` according to a specified sorting criterion.

 The sorting mechanism is facilitated by `SortCommandParser` and `SortCommand`.
-The latter extends the existing `Command` class and overrides the following method:
+The latter extends the existing `Command` class and implements the following method:
-* `Command#execute()`: Executes the command and returns the result message
+* `SortCommand#execute()`: Executes the sort command and returns the result message

 After the user specifies the sorting criterion, the corresponding subclass of `PersonSorter` will be instantiated.
 There are different `PersonSorter` objects that each sorts differently.
 The `PersonSorter` object, which implements the Comparable interface, directly sorts the `UniquePersonList` object in `AddressBook`.